mysociety/fixmystreet/running/admin_manual.md

     effective your site has been.
   </p>
   <p>
-    If you don't want your FixMyStreet site to send out surveys, you can switch off this behaviour in a [cobrand module](/customising/cobrand-module/).
+    If you don't want your FixMyStreet site to send out surveys, you can switch off this behaviour in a <a href="/customising/cobrand-module/">cobrand module</a>.
   </p>

 * **Users** <br/> You can [manage users](/running/users) from this section.